speedwaystar/LunarSphere/README.md

 1. Which of the three clients were you using:
     1. Retail (Mainline)
-    2. Classic (Vanilla)
+    2. Classic Era (Vanilla)
-    3. Burning Crusade classic (TBC)
+    3. Wrath of the Lich King (WotLK)
 2. Which class were you playing
 3. How to trigger the bug/crash

 The more specific the report is, the easier for me to find the problem and fix it.

-## Current Version: 1.58
+## Current Version: 1.61

-* Update to WoW 9.2.0  / Shadowlands for LunarSphere
+* Update to WoW 10.0.2 / Dragonflight for LunarSphere
-* Update to WoW 1.14.2 / Classic for LunarSphere
+* Update to WoW 1.14.2 / Classic Era (SoM) for LunarSphere
-* Update to WoW 2.5.4  / TBC-Classic for LunarSphere
+* Update to WoW 3.4.0  / WotLK-Classic for LunarSphere

 Updates for LunarSphere are distributed via WowUp and Curseforge.
 Be sure to get the latest version here: